-In September, Council was presented with staff's 2022 capital project requests totalling \$55,156,431.
-This is lower than the 2021 capital budget, which was an unprecedented level of capital investment for the City, although still a significant capital request.
-The current requests reflect the significant needs of aging infrastructure, new development requirements, opportunities to leverage grants, and a desire to invest in the City's assets.
-To maintain the City's reserves, the draft capital requests will need to be updated to reflect some challenging recommendations for the deletion or deferral of projects.
+The final 2022 approved capital totals \$48,962,238.
+This is lower than the 2021 capital budget, which was an unprecedented level of capital investment for the City, but is still a large capital budget.
+The current budget reflects the significant needs of aging infrastructure, new development requirements, opportunities to leverage grants, and a desire to invest in the City's assets.